Gambas: Differences from Visual Basic

 Gambas is intended to provide a similar experience as developing in Microsoft Visual Basic, but it is not a free software clone of the popular proprietary program.
 The author of Gambas makes it clear that there are similarities to Visual Basic, such as syntax for BASIC programs and the integrated development environment; Gambas was written from the start to be a development environment of its own and seeks to improve on the formula.

 Its object model, each class being represented in a file, as well as the archiver to package the program is all inspired by the Java programming language.
 Gambas is intended to be an alternative for former Visual Basic developers who have decided to migrate to Linux.
 There are also other important distinctions between Gambas and Visual Basic.
 One notable example is that in Gambas array indexes always start with 0, whereas Visual Basic indexes can start with 0 or 1.
 Gambas also supports the += and -= shorthand not found in classic Visual Basic.
 Both of these are features of Visual Basic .NET however.

+Gambas also outlived two other attempts at implementing a Visual Basic style interface for Qt and GTK on Linux, those being HBasic and GNOME Basic, as well as the platform independent KBasic/Basic for Qt.
+Similar style IDEs have since been developed as well for FreeBASIC, namely VisualFBEditor, and QB64, namely InForm.

 Adoption

 Several programs and many forms of example code have been written using and for Gambas.
 Freecode (formerly Freshmeat) listed 23 applications that were developed using Gambas, while the Gambas wiki listed 82; several other specialized sites list Gambas applications and code.

 A Gambas written application, named Gambas3 ShowCase, acted as a software center to download or install Gambas 3 applications.
 It has since been discontinued following the launch of the first party Gambas Software Farm integrated into the IDE since 3.7.1, which contains nearly 500 applications and demos.
 Several community sites, including community forums and mailing lists, also exist for Gambas.

-A notable application written in Gambas is Xt7-player-mpv, a GUI frontend for mpv player contained in a number of Linux software repositories.
+Notable applications written in Gambas include Xt7-player-mpv, a GUI frontend for mpv player contained in a number of Linux software repositories, and I-Nex, a program for displaying hardware data.
 The comisat Games Collection are early examples of video games written in Gambas.